sriteja777/robot-browserstack/README.md

 Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)

 ## Notes
-* This repository only works for Selenium 3 as of now.
-Desired Capabilities do not get honoured for Selenium 4.
-The open issue on SeleniumLibrary can be found [here](https://github.com/robotframework/SeleniumLibrary/issues/1774).
+* This repository is for Selenium 4 - W3C protocol.
 * You can view your test results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate)
 * To test on a different set of browsers, check out our [platform configurator](https://www.browserstack.com/automate/capabilities)